Kwame Bediako

-Kwame Bediako (July 7, 1945 – June 10, 2008), also known as Manasseh Kwame Dakwa Bediako, was a Ghanaian Christian theologian and Rector for the Akrofi-Christaller Institute for Theology, Mission and Culture in Akropong, Ghana.
+Kwame Bediako (July 7, 1945 – June 10, 2008), also known as Manasseh Kwame Dakwa Bediako, was a Ghanaian Christian theologian and Rector for the Akrofi-Christaller Institute for Theology, Mission and Culture in Akropong, Akuapim North, Ghana.

 Biography

 Bediako was born in Akropong, Ghana and, as the son of a police inspector, grew up in a Police Training Depot in Accra.
 Due to this upbringing, he learned and spoke his mother tongue of Twi and the Accra language Ga.

 Bediako was raised in a Christian home, the grandson of a Presbyterian catechist and evangelist, and received his secondary education in the Mfantsi-pim School, Cape Coast, originally founded as part of a British Methodist mission.
-However, he later became an atheist through French existentialist influences and pursue masters and doctoral degrees in the University of Bordeaux on African francophone literature.
+However, he later became an atheist through French existentialist influences and pursue a masters and doctoral degrees in the University of Bordeaux on African francophone literature.
 Yet during his time in France, he experienced a radical conversion event back to Christianity.
-In 1973, he married a fellow student of French, from England, Gillian Mary.
-Later, he moved on to a second doctorate in 1983 in the Department of Religious Studies at the University of Aberdeen, under Andrew Walls.
+In 1973, he completed his doctorate in Bordeaux, he married fellow student of French, from England, Gillian Mary, and the Bediakos both commenced theological studiesat the London Bible College (now the London School of Theology).
+Bediako later moved to the Department of Religious Studies at the University of Aberdeen, to study under Andrew Walls for his second doctorate, from 1978 to 1983.

-Bediako later became the first rector of the Akrofi-Christaller Institute for Theology, Mission and Culture, a university dedicated to the study and the documentation of Christian history, thought, and life in Ghana and, more broadly, in Africa.
+In 1987, Bediako became the first rector of the Akrofi-Christaller Institute for Theology, Mission and Culture, a university dedicated to the study and the documentation of Christian history, thought, and life in Ghana and, more broadly, in Africa.
 An endowment fund has been established in the Institute under his name.

-Kwame Bediako died on June 10, 2008 following a serious illness.
+Kwame Bediako died on June 10, 2008, following a serious illness.